-With a total of 13,500 translators around the globe, we can provide food and beverage translations, backed by industry knowledge
+With a total of 13,500 translators around the globe, we can provide food and beverage industry translations, backed by professional knowledge

 At ASTA-USA our professional, quality-assured work includes: